RohmSemiconductor/Linux-Kernel-Sensor-Drivers/_includes/kx022a_info.md

 Being upstreamed.
 See [Patches]({{ page.patchlink }}).
 {%- endif %}
 {%- if page.downstreamlink %}
-Here is a not maintained [reference driver]({{ page.downstreamlink }}) which you can try.
+Here is an unmaintained [reference driver]({{ page.downstreamlink }}) which you can try.
 Please note that this reference driver is provided as is, without a warranty.
 It is not a "production ready quality", and you are required to do all porting, fixing and testing while writing your driver using it as a starting point.
 {%- endif %}
 {%- if page.expectupstreamed %}
 Upstream driver is currently expected to land in Linux {{ page.expectupstreamed }}